jpfulton/blog/content/blog/2023-08-02-gatsby-remark-copy-button/index.md

 button attached to their syntax highlighted code snippets and commands.
 After a great deal of searching, I was unable to find a [Gatsby](https://www.gatsbyjs.com/) plugin to create one that was compatible with both modern Gatsby versions **and** the use of MDX.
-So, I built one.
+As a result, I built one.

 This post covers that plugin implementation and use in a Gatsby site.